ONSdigital/ras-secure-message/API.md

 * msg_to - Should be set to a specific user uuid if known , else to the constant 'GROUP' if sending to an unknown user in ONS
 * msg_from - The current user uuid
 * thread_id - Should be set to the thread id of the message being replied to if the message is a reply, else left empty
-* survey - Should be the uuid of the survey.
+* survey_id - Should be the uuid of the survey_id.
 * case_id - The uuid of the collection case.
 Can be used as a filter option (cc).

 ```json